-One of the most important goals of IVI is to provide families with a healthy baby and ensure the mother-to-be remains healthy.
-The combination of a single embryo transfer (SET) approach and the use of preimplantation genetic testing (PGT) are two strategies that only most specialized clinics can offer, allowing equal or greater success rates:
+One of the most important goals of IVI is to provide families with a healthy baby and ensure the mother-to-be stays healthy.
+The combination of a single embryo transfer (SET) approach and the use of preimplantation genetic testing (PGT) are two strategies that only the most specialised clinics can offer, allowing equal or greater success rates:

-- A single embryo transfer policy has helped IVI to reduce twin pregnancies rates by 75% in the last ten years, which in turn reduce the maternal and foetal risks that these entail (such as prematurity, low birth weight, hypertension…).
-In IVI London, our commitment to the safety of our patients and their babies has increased our SET rates to over 98% in all our treatments, being the leading clinic of the IVI group to adopt this policy.
+- A single embryo transfer policy has helped IVI to reduce twin pregnancies rates by 75% in the last ten years, which in turn reduced the maternal and foetal risks that these entail (such as prematurity, low birth weight and hypertension).
+At IVI, our commitment to the safety of our patients and their babies has increased our SET rates to over 98% across all treatments.
+We are the largest group of our kind to adopt this policy.
 You can see more advantages of single embryo transfer in this video:

-- Similarly, the use of preimplantation genetic testing to rule out genetic or chromosomal abnormalities and prevent the transmission of serious genetic conditions to the offspring has increased our cumulative pregnancy rate to 73.4%.
+- Similarly, using preimplantation genetic testing to rule out genetic or chromosomal abnormalities and prevent the transmission of serious genetic conditions to the offspring has increased our cumulative pregnancy rate to 73.4%.

 Last but not least, the expanded carrier screening test for monogenic diseases provides life-lasting information about an individual’s reproductive risk and the chances of having a child affected by a genetic condition.
-In both IVF and egg donation programs, compatibility genetic testing can be used to minimize the risk of a genetic condition being transmitted to the offspring and gives couples the opportunity to be properly assessed about their reproductive options.
+In both IVF and egg donation programmes, compatibility genetic testing can be used to minimize the chance of a genetic condition being transmitted to the offspring, while giving couples the opportunity to be fully informed about their reproductive options.

 Complex medical cases at IVI

-Achieving the impossible is not a pipe-dream when we look at our pregnancy rate (see graph below).
-Regardless of the previous number of treatment attempts (1 to 5) a patient/couple have undergone before coming to our clinics, the average pregnancy rate is still of over 50%, which shows our commitment to maximize our patients’ chances to get pregnant and fulfil their dream of becoming parents.
+Achieving the impossible is not a pipe-dream when it comes to our pregnancy rate (see graph below).
+Regardless of the previous number of treatment attempts (1 to 5) a patient (or couple) have undergone before coming to IVI, the average pregnancy rate we see in complex medical cases is still over 50%.

-Did you know that IVI was one of the pioneering clinics in having its data audited by a third party?
-Did you know that all IVI data is validated annually not only by an external leader auditing firm but also by the HFEA (Human Fertilisation and Embryology Authority)?
-This allows us to be extremely precise when comparing our data with that of the HFEA, which shows that our implantation rates with own oocytes double the national average.
+Did you know that IVI was one of the first clinics to have its data audited by a third party?
+Did you know that all IVI data is validated annually, not only by a leading external auditing firm but also by the HFEA (Human Fertilisation and Embryology Authority)?
+This allows us to be extremely precise, and transparent, when comparing our results with those of the HFEA.
+These results show that IVI’s implantation rates, if you are using your own eggs, is double the national average in the UK.

 Helping patients to succeed is usually not a piece of cake and we understand how long and difficult the road to motherhood can be.
-Hence, we try to make the experience of all our patients as good and short as possible to ease the emotional and financial burden of undergoing multiple assisted reproduction treatments.
+That’s why we try to make the experience for all of our patients as easy as possible, and give them all the support they need.
+We fully understand the toll that the emotional and financial burden of undergoing multiple fertility treatments can be.

 Research and success rates at IVI

-With more than 1,900 researchers, 28 laboratories in 9 countries, 15 lines of research and around 150 publications per year, our only goal is helping out our patients.
-Researching is one of the strengths and driving forces of IVI; allowing us to meet all safety standards and outstanding results by leading research in the field of reproductive medicine.
-ESHRE, the highest reproductive authority in Europe, will hold this year its congress, being IVI the largest group worldwide submitting over 52 scientific papers about emerging scientific reproductive topics.
+With more than 1,900 researchers, 28 laboratories in 9 countries and around 150 research publications per year, our only goal is to help our patients.
+Researching is one of the strengths and driving forces of IVI, allowing us to redefine safety standards, deliver outstanding results, and lead in the field of reproductive medicine and research.
+ESHRE, the highest reproductive authority in Europe, will hold its congress this year, at which IVI will be the largest group worldwide submitting over 52 scientific papers about emerging scientific reproductive topics.

-Our studies and scientific research, are the key to increasing and guaranteeing our success rates of 70% and 80% for IVF and egg donation (respectively) and cumulative pregnancy rate after three attempts in both cases very close to 100%.
+Our studies and scientific research are key to achieving our success rates of 70% and 80% for IVF and egg donation, while maintaining a cumulative pregnancy rate after three attempts which is very close to 100%.

 Time and age in assisted reproduction